gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - if the system is observable, we can do this
 - if the initial state x(to) of system can be determined from y(t) and u(t) observed over a finite time interval starting at to, we say the system is observable
 - system is controllable is step 1, then check if it's observability, both matrices should have rank n
+- observability matric O<sub>M</sub> is [C CA ...
+CA<sup>n-1</sup>]<sup>T</sup>
 - if it's not in observer canonical (we won't be asked to do this) you do some tranformation

+#### Alternate Approaches to Observer Design
+- observer design is good when system's in observer canonical form
+- for other forms, we still do observer but it's a lot of calculating
+- easier method is to transform the system into observer canonical form, place the poles and then tranform the result back to original form

+#### Observer Design by Transformation
+- fell asleep during this part

 #### Steady State Error Design via Integral Control
 - feedback integral of the error